Transforming Assessment

 Every year, around 160,000 secondary school students in New Zealand enter the National Certificate of Educational Achievement (NCEA), delivered by the New Zealand Qualifications Authority (NZQA).
 The majority of these students complete their qualifications with examinations.

-NCEA is available in English and te reo Māori, catering for all students moving to the next stage in their education or employment.
-The exams are designed by nearly 500 specialists in the teaching workforce and student work is assessed by around 1,700 examiners.
-NZQA saw that paper-based examinations were not taking advantage of the innovative teaching and learning approaches of the 21st century and that end-of-year exams were forcing students to be ready at the same point in time, irrespective of their individual learning journey.
+NCEA is available in English and Te Reo Māori, catering for all students moving to the next stage in their education or employment.
+The exams were designed by nearly 500 specialists in the teaching workforce and student work is currently assessed by around 5,000 markers.
+NZQA saw that paper-based examinations were not taking advantage of the innovative teaching and learning approaches of the 21st century and that end‑of‑year exams were forcing students to be ready at the same point in time, irrespective of their individual learning journey.

 To reflect the digital world that students live and learn in, NZQA embarked on a ‘digital assessment transformation journey’ to modernise the NCEA exams, creating a platform for innovation in assessment over time.